SachinSAgrawal/SachinSAgrawal/README.md

 ## Projects
 See some of my favorite projects in the pins just below this or continue reading for a full list!

+* [Anti Rickroll](https://github.com/SachinSAgrawal/Anti-Rickroll) - A Chrome extension that displays a warning when you navigate to known YouTube rickrolls.
 * [AR Stack](https://github.com/SachinSAgrawal/AR-Stack) - This app brings the popular game Stack into the real world with Augmented Reality.
 * [AR Vector Fields](https://github.com/SachinSAgrawal/AR-Vector-Fields) - This app allows you to visualize vector fields in the real world with Augmented Reality.
 * [Arduino Whack-a-Mole Simon](https://github.com/SachinSAgrawal/Arduino-WhackAMole-Simon) - Build and program an Arduino circuit to play either Whack-a-Mole or Simon.